 6. Make sure you have a Mobile-Friendly Website

 Today you must have a mobile-friendly website.

 Because people expect it and because it is one of Google's 200 ranking factors for ranking websites.

 Google's mobile-first indexing states that Google will index the mobile version of your website and use that for determining rank.

-If you don't have a mobile-friendly website, you can rank lower in the search engines and also expect to have fewer people visiting your site and low conversion rates.
+If you don't have a mobile-friendly website, you can rank lower in the search engines and expect fewer people to visit your site.

-If you need help optimizing your landscaping company's website, you can always seek help from an SEO specialist.
+If you need help optimizing your landscaping company website, you can always seek help from an SEO specialist.

 An SEO specialist will be better for your company if you don't have the time to do SEO for your business.

-Let's see how we can help your landscaping company.
+Let's show you how search engine optimization can help your landscaping company grow.

 Become the authority on everything landscaping and lawn care.